lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 </summary>
 <div class="details-content">

-First, let's see how the characters on $G\times $H relate to the characters on
+First, let's see how the characters on $G\times H$ relate to the characters on
 $G$ and $H$.
 Suppose that $\chi\in\hat{G}$ is a character on $G$ and $\lambda\in\hat{H}$ is a character on $H$.
 It is easy to see that the function $(\chi,\lambda)$ defined by: